RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ![valheim_Data boot.config](https://github.com/ZeroOneZero/Performance-Mod-Guide-For-Valheim/blob/main/images/valheim_data-boot-config.png?raw=true)

-4. Open the `boot.config` file in a text editor of your choice.
+4. Open the ```boot.config``` file in a text editor of your choice.
 This could be Notepad on Windows, TextEdit on macOS, or any other text editor that you prefer.

 > Personally, I use [Notepad++](https://notepad-plus-plus.org/).

-5. Once the file is open, press enter (to create a new line) and move the cursor to the very beginning of the text; top line.
+5. Once the file is open, press the ```Enter``` key (to create a new line) and move the cursor to the very beginning of the text; top line.

 6. Type or copy and paste the following lines at the top of the file: